Job ID: 40481

-The Port Department is looking for a Manager, Intermodal Rail Development, to join their team!
-Reporting to the General Manager, Port Rail Program, the selected candidate will be responsible for providing expertise about the rail industry, establishing and maintaining relationships with rail freight carriers and other stakeholders, developing and implementing intermodal strategies to improve port access and efficiency, and growing the Port’s intermodal and rail freight business.
+Reporting to the Manager, Business Development & Industry Relations, the selected candidate will be responsible for providing expertise about the rail industry, establishing and maintaining relationships with rail freight carriers and other stakeholders, developing and implementing intermodal strategies to improve port access and efficiency, and growing the Port’s intermodal and rail freight business.

 Candidates must present the following qualifications to be considered eligible for this position:

 The Port Authority of New York and New Jersey offers a competitive salary, an outstanding benefits package and a professional environment that supports development and recognizes achievement.

 Interested candidates should apply to this job by clicking on the Apply Now button and submitting a combined cover letter and resume.
 The Port Authority of NY & NJ welcomes veteran and military spouse applications.

 Founded in 1921, the Port Authority of New York and New Jersey builds, operates, and maintains many of the most important transportation and trade infrastructure assets in the country.
 The agency's network of aviation, ground, rail, and seaport facilities is among the busiest in the country, supports more than 550,000 regional jobs, and generates more than $23 billion in annual wages and $80 billion in annual economic activity.
 The Port Authority also owns and manages the 16-acre World Trade Center site, where the 1,776-foot-tall One World Trade Center is now the tallest skyscraper in the Western Hemisphere.